Eichmann in Jerusalem: Alleged Jewish cooperation

 Another controversial point raised by Arendt in her book is her criticism of the alleged role of Jewish authorities in the Holocaust.
 In her writings, Arendt expressed her objections to the prosecution's refusal to address the cooperation of the leaders of the Judenräte with the Nazis.
 In the book, Arendt says that Jewish organizations and leaderships in Europe collaborated with the Nazis and were directly responsible for increasing the numbers of Jewish victims:

 Wherever Jews lived, there were recognized Jewish leaders, and this leadership, almost without exception, cooperated in one way or another, for one reason or another, with the Nazis.
 The whole truth was that if the Jewish people had really been unorganized and leaderless, there would have been chaos and plenty of misery but the total number of victims would hardly have been between four and a half and six million people.
 According to Freudiger's calculations about half of them could have saved themselves if they had not followed the instructions of the Jewish Councils.

 She adds that Pinchas Freudiger, a witness at the trial, had managed to survive the genocide because he was wealthy and able to buy the favors of the Nazi authorities, as did other leaders of Jewish Councils.

-On several occasions, most notably in her interviews with Joachim Fest and Günter Gaus, Arendt refuted this characterization of her writing, describing instead ways in which the Judenräte were coerced and intimidated into their roles, and how the Nazis made examples of populations that resisted, saying in a response during an interview with Günter Gaus, "When people reproach me with accusing the Jewish people [of nonresistance], that is a malignant lie and propaganda and nothing else.
+On several occasions, most notably in her interviews with Joachim Fest and Günter Gaus, Arendt rejected this characterization of her writing, describing instead ways in which the Judenräte were coerced and intimidated into their roles, and how the Nazis made examples of populations that resisted, saying in a response during an interview with Günter Gaus, "When people reproach me with accusing the Jewish people [of nonresistance], that is a malignant lie and propaganda and nothing else.
 The tone of voice, however, is an objection against me personally.
 And I cannot do anything about that."